-A local First Nations guide and cultural ambassador will share cultural uses of the alpine forest and region and point out the variety of local plants that were harvested by Skwxu7mesh Uxwumixw First Nations people for food, technology and medicine.
+A local First Nations guide and a cultural ambassador will share cultural uses of the alpine forest and region and point out the variety of local plants that were harvested by Skwxu7mesh Uxwumixw First Nations people for food, technology and medicine.

 1:30 pm.
 Grab a bite to eat: Enjoy lunch at the Summit Eatery before heading down the Sea to Sky Gondola.